Jay-Dabo/ticketevent/README.md

 The majority of app features is available without being logged in.
 Although in order to use all of them you'd need to register (input data is being stored in **ticketevent_development** database in **users** table) and log in.

 Now you can create an event (**events** table in **ticketevent_development** database).
 Once an event is created you can create a ticket for it (**tickets** table).
 Created ticket is available for a purchase.

+Purchases are recorded in a joined table between Ticket and User models.

 **TL&DR:**
 <br>